Phxnt0m1/Phxnt0mWare-RAT/README.md

-# Phxnt0mWare
-The most powerful stealer written in Python 3 and packed with a lot of features.
+The most powerful stealer written in Python 3 and packed with a lot of features